-Upon the Effective Date, except as otherwise expressly provided in the Plan, each holder (as well as any trustees and agents on behalf of each holder) of a Claim or Interest and any Affiliate of such holder shall be deemed to have forever waived, released, and discharged Reorganized Southern, to the fullest extent permitted by section 1141 of the Bankruptcy Code, of and from any and all Claims, Causes of Action, Interests, rights, and liabilities that arose prior to the Confirmation Date and, upon the Effective Date, all such persons shall be forever precluded and enjoined, pursuant to section 524 of the Bankruptcy Code, from prosecuting any Causes of Action or asserting any such discharged Claim against or Interest in the Debtor or Reorganized Southern.
+Upon the Effective Date, except as otherwise expressly provided herein, each holder (as well as any trustees and agents on behalf of each holder) of a Claim or Member Interest and any Affiliate of such holder shall be deemed to have forever waived, released, and discharged Reorganized Southern, to the fullest extent permitted by section 1141 of the Bankruptcy Code, of and from any and all Claims, Causes of Action, interests, rights, and liabilities that arose prior to the Confirmation Date and, upon the Effective Date, all such persons shall be forever precluded and enjoined, pursuant to section 524 of the Bankruptcy Code, from prosecuting any Causes of Action or asserting any such discharged Claim against or Member Interest in the Debtor or Reorganized Southern.

-3. Exculpation and Release of Trustee
+3. Exculpation and Release of the Trustee, the Indenture Trustee, Prudential, and Modern Woodmen

-Subject to the occurrence of the Effective Date, the Confirmation Order shall constitute a release, discharge and forgiveness of all claims, demands, or Causes of Action which the Debtor, the Estate, Committee or Reorganized Southern holds or is entitled to prosecute on behalf of any other party against the Trustee, his agents, attorneys or other professionals and all of their respective shareholders, managers, members, officers, employees, agents, advisors, consultants, successors and assigns.
-This release shall cover all claims and Causes of Action, derivative or otherwise, which may be brought in the name of, on behalf of, or in the right of the Debtor, the Estate, Committee, Reorganized Southern or the Trustee.
-The Trustee and any professionals, including, without limitation, attorneys, retained by the Trustee and all of their respective shareholders, managers, members, officers, employees, agents, advisors, consultants, successors and assigns shall not have or incur any liability to any person for any Cause of Action or any act taken or omission, after the Petition Date, in connection with or related to the Chapter 11 Case or the operations of the Debtor's business during the Chapter 11 Case, including but not limited to (i) formulating, preparing, disseminating, implementing, confirming, consummating or administrating the Plan (including soliciting acceptances or rejections thereof); (ii) the Disclosure Statement or any contract, instrument, release or other agreement or document entered into or any action taken or omitted to be taken in connection with the Plan; or (iii) any distributions made pursuant to the Plan, except for acts constituting willful misconduct or gross negligence, and in all respects such parties shall be entitled to rely upon the advice of counsel with respect to their duties and responsibilities under the Plan.
+Subject to the occurrence of the Effective Date, the Confirmation Order shall constitute a release, discharge, and forgiveness of all claims, demands, or Causes of Action which the Debtor, the Estate, the Committee or Reorganized Southern holds or is entitled to prosecute on behalf of any other party against (i) the Trustee, his agents, attorneys, or other professionals and all of their respective shareholders, managers, members, officers, employees, agents, advisors, consultants, successors, and assigns; and (ii) the Indenture Trustee, Prudential, and Modern Woodmen and their respective shareholders managers, members, officers, directors, employees, advisors, consultants, successors, and assigns.
+This release shall cover all claims and Causes of Action, derivative or otherwise, which may be brought in the name of, on behalf of, or in the right of the Debtor, the Estate, the Committee, Reorganized Southern, or the Trustee.
+The Trustee and any professionals, including, without limitation, attorneys retained by the Trustee, and all of their respective shareholders, managers, members, officers, employees, agents, advisors, consultants, successors, and assigns shall not have or incur any liability to any person for any Cause of Action or any act taken or omission, after the Petition Date, in connection with or related to the Chapter 11 Case or the operations of the Debtor's business during the Chapter 11 Case, including but not limited to (a) formulating, preparing, disseminating, implementing, confirming, consummating, or administrating the Plan (including soliciting acceptances or rejections thereof); (b) the Disclosure Statement or any contract, instrument, release, or other agreement or document entered into or any action taken or omitted to be taken in connection with the Plan; or (c) any distributions made pursuant to the Plan, except for acts constituting willful misconduct or gross negligence, and in all respects such parties shall be entitled to rely upon the advice of counsel with respect to their duties and responsibilities under the Plan.